leoarthurwall/Inov8WebBuild/README.md

 ### - lighthouse: moving forward

 Performance seems to be the area of improvement, particuarly for mobile.
 According to the lighthouse analysis, it is largely to do with the images.

 Moving forward, I will create a react srcset for all image sizes.
 This should improve performance.

-### the solution srcSet?
+I would also look into the other opportunities and work to resolve them one by one.

+###  srcSet attempt

 I tried implementing the srcSet attribute on the header image in section one as followed: